bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 Note that the overlay is visual only.
 You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).

+Whne using the `no-wrap` prop and potentically the `fixed` prop to obscure the entire application or page, you must ensure that no page elements (other than the content of the overlay) has been disabled and arenot in the document tab sequence.